 The idea to study abroad is itself so tempting the reality would be enticing and attractive.
 Students fantasize about studying abroad.
-What so special in it.
+But what is so special in it?
 Well, abroad is special for all the Indian students.
 Isn’t it?
 Foreign countries hold a special place in our hearts.

 Studying abroad is a dream of millions.
 The reasons are strong enough.
 Better education, better experience.
 You return more cultured, wise, worldly, independent.
 You become more open-minded.

 The mention of international education on resume impresses the employer.
-You automatically become worthy of many stuff.
+As a result, you automatically become worthy of many stuff.
 International education brings in surprises for you in a good way.